 As the cost of living in the Bay Area escalated and traffic worsened, I decided to leave the West coast in 2011 to explore and spend some time with mother nature in the Westyfalia!
 My home bases have since been in my 1986 VW Westfalia, “Nesty”, and currently my 1985 Westy, “Kara”, Western NY, Key West, Florida, Palm Beach, Florida, and Greenville, South Carolina.

-SO, where can you find me as of December 2017?
-My sweet pooch Mona and I are on the road in our beloved KaraVan to the West Coast, down the entirety of it from Bellingham, Washington to San Diego and then to the desert for the remainder of the winter.
+SO, where can you find me as of July 2018?
+My sweet pooch Mona and I are on the road in our beloved KaraVan to the Maine and hopefully, Nova Scotia.
 We’ll be documenting life on our beautiful planet one mile and one frame at a time.
 So… send an email or give a call to connect 🙂 ~Namasté ~ Sue and Mona Lou

-I am available for private tutoring, editorial assignments, head shots, portraits of family and pets, as well as high school portraits.
+I am available for editorial assignments, head shots, portraits of family and pets, as well as high school portraits.
+Private tutoring is one of my fortés as well.
 If you are interested in hiring me for any of the above, please use my contact info below.
 I still really enjoy talking on the phone so feel free to pick it up and talk to me about how my skills might fit your needs 🙂

 mobile: 510-910-2001 email: email@example.com